illianardz/AccessEye/README.md

 # Accessible Vehicle Locator
-Real-time accessible vehicle detection system using the YOLOv7 deep learning model.
+Accessible vehicle detection system using the YOLOv7 deep learning model.
 Our goal was to identify vehicles that display the International Symbol of Access in video streams.

 ## Key Features
 - **Real-Time Detection:** Identifies the International Symbol of Access on vehicles in real-time video feeds and images.